UNO-IST-Support/GitHubClassroom_for_UNOStudents/README.md

 * [How to clone, edit, and push homework assignments with GitHub Classroom (video)](https://youtu.be/pAcMgGbCtQw)

 ### Credits
-This guide and alternative grading instructions were derived from https://github.com/jfiksel/github-classroom-for-students
+This guide was derived from https://github.com/jfiksel/github-classroom-for-students